 University of North Carolina at Chapel Hill, B.A., with highest distinction, 2013; Phi Beta Kappa

 Travis Hinman advises and represents clients in the resolution of complex disputes.
-She has a broad range of litigation experience in state and federal courts, including in unfair and deceptive trade practices cases, fraud and securities claims, state False Claims Act cases, employment and labor issues, and breach of contract actions.
+She has a broad range of litigation experience in state and federal courts, including in class actions, unfair and deceptive trade practices cases, fraud and securities claims, state False Claims Act cases, employment and labor issues, and breach of contract actions.
 Travis has experience with various stages of litigation, including fact investigation, discovery, motions practice and appeals.
-Her appellate work draws on her experience as a law clerk to the Honorable James A. Wynn Jr. of the U.S. Court of Appeals for the 4th Circuit.

 Travis also advises national employers regarding compliance with a variety of state and federal laws.
 In addition, she counsels tax-exempt and nonprofit organizations regarding governance matters, formation and applications for tax-exempt status.

 Travis maintains an active pro bono practice focused primarily on appellate work.
-She has represented the North Carolina Guardian ad Litem in an appeal before the North Carolina Court of Appeals, as well as assisted in the representation of an indigent criminal defendant in an appeal before the Supreme Court of North Carolina.
+She has represented the Lawyers' Committee for Civil Rights Under Law as amicus curiae before the U.S. Supreme Court, as well as the North Carolina Guardian ad Litem in an appeal before the North Carolina Court of Appeals.
+Travis has also assisted in the representation of an indigent criminal defendant in an appeal before the Supreme Court of North Carolina.